thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Of course, in order to actually be able to ask for something of type `DataService`, we have to provide a binding for our injector.
-We can do that by passing a binding to `bootstrap()` when bootstrapping our app.
+Of course, in order to actually be able to ask for something of type `DataService`, we have to add a provider for our injector.
+We can do that by passing a provider to `bootstrap()` when bootstrapping our app.

 {% highlight ts %}
 {% raw %}